glutio/Taskfun/README.md

   // do stuff
 }

-// task taking an integer String argument by reference void myTaskFunction(String& arg) {
+// task taking an String argument by reference void myTaskFunction(String& arg) {
   // do stuff
 }